Pinterest Analytics: 4 Important Metrics To Track Every Month

 How do you determine what worked?

 Looking at this data is a good indicator of what has been working from the previous month.
+You can see your top pins that are driving traffic to your website and the source – whether you pinned the pin or if someone pinned it for you (form your website).

 What else can you look at to determine what worked this past month?

-- Your monthly viewers
+- Your monthly views/impressions – are they increasing?

 - Increase in overall website traffic (sessions and page views)